UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification

-\textbf{\textsc{SupconDE vs Ngame/Dexa}:} \textsc{SupconDE}($\Phi$) yields mixed results in comparison with \textsc{Ngame}($\Phi$) as we observe P@K to be consistently better where as PSP@K tends to be worse.
-However, leveraging auxiliary parameters to train the encoder in \textsc{Dexa}($\Phi + \gamma$) helps the model outperform both \textsc{Ngame}($\Phi$) and \textsc{SupconDE}($\Phi$), which do not leverage these auxiliary parameters to explicitly capture label correlations.
-Interestingly, however, \textsc{SupconDE} performs on par with \textsc{Dexa} (even increasing P@K by $\sim 2\%$ at the expense of PSP@K) on LF-AmazonTitles-1.3M (largest XMC dataset).
-This suggests that the proposed \textit{PSL} approximation is more suited for training DE methods on denser, head-heavy datasets (see \autoref{datasetstats}).

-\textbf{\textsc{SupconDE vs DPR/ANCE}:} Empirical performance of DPR demonstrates the limits of a DE model trained with InfoNCE loss and random in-batch negatives (popular in DR methods).
+\paragraph{\textbf{\textsc{DePSL vs DPR/ANCE}:}}Empirical performance of DPR demonstrates the limits of a DE model trained with InfoNCE loss and random in-batch negatives (popular in DR methods).
 Evidently, \textsc{Ance} improves over DPR in the P@K metrics, which can be observed as the impact of explicitly mining hard-negative labels per instance instead of solely relying on the random in-batch negatives.
 Even though, these approaches use \textsc{12l-Bert-base} instead of \textsc{6l-Distilbert} common in XMC methods, \textsc{Ance} only shows marginal gains over \textsc{Ngame} on both datasets.

-Our proposed DE method, \textsc{SupconDE (Distilbert)}, despite using half the \# Layers and half the search embedding dimension, is able to perform on par, infact, even surpassing for P@K metrics over LF-AmazonTitles-1.3M dataset.
+Our proposed DE method, \textsc{DePSL}, despite using half the \# Layers and half the search embedding dimension, is able to surpass these DR approaches by $15-20\%$ for P@K metrics over LF-AmazonTitles-1.3M dataset.

-\textbf{Search Dimensionality} As mentioned before, \textsc{SupconDE} outperforms \textsc{Ngame} on P@K metrics across benchmarks.
-Notably, \textsc{SupconDE} does so by projecting (using $g_1(\cdot)$) and training the encoder embeddings in a low-dimension space of $d=384$.
+\paragraph{\textbf{Search Dimensionality}} As mentioned before, \textsc{DePSL} outperforms \textsc{Ngame} on P@K metrics across benchmarks.
+Notably, \textsc{DePSL} does so by projecting (using $g_1(\cdot)$) and training the encoder embeddings in a low-dimension space of $d=384$.
 Similarly, for \textsc{UniDEC}, inference is carried out by concatenating $\mathfrak{N}(\Phi_{\C})$ and $\Phi_{\D}$ embeddings.
 Here, both $g_1(\cdot)$ and $g_2(\cdot)$ consist of linear layers projecting $\Phi(\cdot)$ into a low-dimensional space of $d=256$ or $d=384$.
 On the other hand, all aforementioned baselines use a higher dimension of 768 for both DE and CLF evaluations.
-For the proprietary Query2Bid-450M dataset, we use final dimension of 64 for all the methods necessitated by constraints of Online serving (see \autoref{msft}).
+For the proprietary Query2Bid-450M dataset, we use final dimension of 64 for all the methods necessitated by constraints of online serving.